itx-informationssysteme/jobapplications/Documentation/ChangeLog/Index.rst

   is very new and may not be stable.
 If you encounter any bugs or have feedback other feedback please report it on our GitHub Repo.
 * [FEATURE] New button in the Backend Module on the settings page, where it is possible to trigger a batch indexing request for the new Google Indexing API Feature.
+* [FEATURE] converted datetimes to standard TYPO3 fields starttime and endtime, so it integrates better with TYPO3 There are 3 date fields now: "Date Posted", "Publish Date", "Valid Through".
+  For more informations concerning the functionality of these fields please read the documentation :ref:`here <editors>` In specific cases this conversion raises some compatibility issues:

+  #.
+Users having customized the template and used the frontend f:if viewhelper with isValid() it will work just fine as the fields and the functionality are still there
+     but are deprecated and will be removed in the next version
+  #.
+Users using the standard bootstrap layout will have to manually edit the dates in specific the "Valid Through" field as the mecanism has been removed in the frontend

 * [BUGFIX] replaced tca image field definitions with more recent ones, that support image cropping
+* [BUGFIX] corrected label for property of cv field in standard template

 0.9.2 - New  Feature & Bugfixes
 -------------------------------